Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Introduction

 \section{Introduction}

-Solving Schrödinger equation exactly is intractable for systems with more than a few particles due to the exponential growth of the Hilbert space with system size.
-As a practical alternative, Quantum Monte Carlo (QMC)~\cite{needs2020variational, foulkes2001quantum} methods offer a well-established approximate approach for solving the Schrödinger equation with high accuracy and relatively low computational cost.
+Solving Schr\"{o}dinger equation exactly is intractable for systems with more than a few particles due to the exponential growth of the Hilbert space with system size.
+As a practical alternative, Quantum Monte Carlo (QMC)~\cite{needs2020variational, foulkes2001quantum} methods offer a well-established approximate approach for solving the Schr\"{o}dinger equation with high accuracy and relatively low computational cost.
 Building on the QMC framework, Neural Network-based Quantum Monte Carlo (NNQMC)~\cite{han2019solving, pfau2020ab, spencer2020better, hermann2020deep, vonself,ren2023towards, li2022ab, li2024computational} has recently emerged as a transformative extension that harnesses the power of neural networks to represent wavefunctions.
 By leveraging the expressive power of deep neural networks to represent wavefunctions, NNQMC offers a highly accurate approach to solving many-body quantum problems.
 However, its achievable system size remains limited by high computational costs from optimizing numerous parameters and prolonged training for convergence.

 Various improvements have been proposed to address this issue.
-For instance, joint training frameworks, together with transferrable wavefunction models across different systems, eliminate the need for individual training of each configuration~\cite{scherbela2022solving, scherbela2023towards, scherbela2023variational, gaoab, gaosampling, gao2023generalizing, gerard2024transferable}.
+For instance, joint training frameworks, together with transferrable wavefunction models across different systems, eliminate the need for individual training of each configuration~\cite{scherbela2022solving, scherbela2023towards, scherbela2023variational, gaoab, gaosampling, gao2023generalizing, gerard2025transferable}.
 On the other hand, a Forward Laplacian approach combined with efficient neural network design significantly accelerates the calculation of laplacian operator, which is the computational bottleneck in NNQMC~\cite{li2024computational}.
 Also, a recently proposed finite-range embedding approach achieves substantial efficiency improvement by considering only nearby electron interactions~\cite{FiRE}.
 However, applying NNQMC to large systems in practical studies remains challenging.